Green Brook, New Jersey Revolutionary War Sites

 Map / Directions to Washington Rock State Park

 "You are standing on a rocky outcrop that was a strategic lookout for General George Washington during the Revolutionary War.
-At that time, the land was mostly field and meadow offering a clear view for 30 miles.
-In June of 1888, the ability to monitor British troop movements from this location proved crucial to the survival of the Continental Army
+At that time, the land was mostly fields and meadows offering a clear view for 30 miles.
+In June of 1777, the ability to monitor British troop movements from this location proved crucial to the survival of the Continental Army."

 1. ^ Washington Rock State Park Explanatory marker, placed by New Jersey Department of Environmental Protection - Division of Parks & Forestry.